 The silver price has dropped drastically over the last seven years, but is silver undervalued?
 Here are three reasons it could be.

-The silver price has dropped significantly in the past seven years, falling from around $35 per ounce in 2011 to about $16 today.
+The silver price has dropped significantly in the past seven years, falling from around $35 per ounce in 2011 to about $14 today.
 This major drop has left investors wondering, “is silver undervalued?”
+Some believe the answer is “yes” — but are they right?

-But other silver market watchers are even more optimistic.
-Keith Neumeyer of First Majestic Silver (TSX:FR,NYSE:AG) has famously said that if gold hits $10,000 per ounce, silver could reach $1,000.
-More recently, Neumeyer went on record to say that silver will hit the triple digits.
-That’s down from his previous prediction, but is still quite bullish.
+One of silver’s strongest advocates is Keith Neumeyer of First Majestic Silver (TSX:FR,NYSE:AG), who has famously said that if gold hits $10,000 per ounce, silver could reach $1,000.
+More recently, he went on record to say that silver will hit the triple digits.
+That’s down from his previous prediction, but still bullish.

 1. Strong demand

-As mentioned, it has been argued that given how many applications silver has, its price should be higher.
-However, others have argued that spikes in silver demand tend not to last long.
-For example, Shelley Goldberg of Bloomberg notes that while the silver price has benefited recently from increased demand from the solar industry, this demand should drop off as manufacturing processes become more efficient.
+In addition, others have argued that spikes in silver demand tend not to last long.
+As Shelley Goldberg of Bloomberg notes, while the silver price has benefited recently from increased demand from the solar industry, this demand should drop off as manufacturing processes become more efficient.
+So while strong demand is an asset, there are nuances to the situation that investors should be aware of.

 2. Supply deficits